Administrative Policies and Procedures Manual - Policy 7710: Property Management and Control

 The University office of Inventory Control maintains a database of property available for shared use.
 Send Purchase Requisitions (PRs) using federal funds for equipment items of $10,000 or more to the office of Inventory Control.
 They will perform a search of the equipment database to determine if duplicate equipment is available.

-All gifts of equipment to the University must be made in accordance with "Gifts of Tangible Personal Property" Policy 7110, UBP.
-Unless exempted under Section 8. of that policy, a department must obtain approval from the University Development Office prior to accepting a gift of equipment.
-Once the gift is received, the department must report it to the Development Office per Section 6.
-"Gifts of Tangible Personal Property" Policy 7110, UBP.
-The execution of any formal acknowledgment forms must be processed by the Associate Vice President for the Development Office; however, the department receiving the gift may and should express appreciation and gratitude for the gift.
-The Development Office reports all property valued over $5000 to the office of Inventory Control.
+All gifts of equipment to the University must be made in accordance with UAP 1030 ("Gifts to the University"), Section 4.6.
+Written approval for the acquisition of the gift must be obtained from the cognizant chair and dean on the Check List for Donations of Equipment Form found on the UNM Foundation's website, UNM Depositor's page.
+The execution of any formal acknowledgment forms must be processed by the UNM Foundation; however, the department receiving the gift may and should express appreciation and gratitude for the gift.
+Receiving units must report all property valued over $5000 to the office of Inventory Control by providing a copy of the Check List for Donations of Equipment Form.
 This property is then added to the University Property Inventory as described in Section 4. herein.

 2.3.
 Property Loaned to the University